Üzeyir Garih

-Üzeyir Garih (1929 – August 25, 2001) was a Turkish engineer, businessman, writer and investor.
+Üzeyir Garih (1929 – August 25, 2001) was a Jewish Turkish engineer, businessman, writer and investor.

 Early years

 Üzeyir Garih was born in İstanbul on 28 June 1929.
 He graduated from Istanbul Technical University ranking in the Dean's Honors list.
 He received his Master of Science degree in Mechanical Engineering in 1951.
 Later in 1984, Istanbul Technical University granted him with an Honorary Ph.D.
 Doctorate degree.
 Garih successfully served in the Turkish Air Force as a reserve officer.

 Career

 Being one of the best engineers of the country, he started his career at the İstanbul agency of Carrier Corporation in the field of heating, ventilation and air conditioning.
 In 1954, he joined İshak Alaton in founding what became Alarko Holding, for which he served as president and co-chairman until 2001.
 Today, Alarko is an enterprise, which is active in six major business sectors, namely contracting, energy, industry and trade, tourism, land development and sea food products.
 Alarko Group employs more than 6,000 people in one of Turkey's largest construction companies, as well as organizations, which carry out projects involving natural gas installations, hydro-electric and thermal power plants, hotel management and salmon farming, not only in Turkey, but also in the Middle East, Russia, and CIS countries.

 Garih, as an international business leader, philosopher, and nationwide teacher, has written more than 200 articles in various newspapers and magazines.
 He has written eight books entitled "My Experiences", which were bestsellers in Turkey for several years.
 He has written 18 books in total.
 He was a columnist in the newspapers Akşam and in the Turkish Daily News as well as panelist in TV programs.
 He was one of the highest ranked lecturers and opinion leaders among the major Turkish university circles.
 He gave more than 300 lectures at various universities.
 He was a teacher for MBA students in Yeditepe University of İstanbul.
 He was the co-founder of Alarko Educational Foundation, which provided scholarships for thousands of Turkish students.
 He was also a board member of AIESEC.